 Being hurt by someone, particularly someone you love and trust, can cause anger, sadness and confusion.
-If you dwell on hurtful events or situations, grudges filled with resentment, vengeance and hostility can take root.
-If you allow negative feelings to crowd out positive feelings, you might find yourself swallowed up by your own bitterness or sense of injustice.
+If you dwell on hurtful events or situations, grudges filled with resentment and hostility can take root.
+If you allow negative feelings to crowd out positive feelings, you might find yourself swallowed up by bitterness or a sense of injustice.

 Some people are naturally more forgiving than others.
-But even if you're a grudge holder, almost anyone can learn to be more forgiving.
+But even if you tend to hold a grudge, almost anyone can learn to be more forgiving.

 What are the effects of holding a grudge?

-- Bring anger and bitterness into every relationship and new experience
+- Bring anger and bitterness into new relationships and experiences.

-- Feel that your life lacks meaning or purpose, or that you're at odds with your spiritual beliefs
+- Feel at odds with your spiritual beliefs.

-- Lose valuable and enriching connectedness with others
+- Lose valuable and enriching connections with others.

-How do I reach a state of forgiveness?
+How do I move toward a state of forgiveness?

-Forgiveness is a commitment to a personalized process of change.
-To move from suffering to forgiveness, you might:
+Forgiveness is a commitment to change.
+It takes practice.
+To move toward forgiveness, you might:

-- Identify what needs healing and who needs to be forgiven and for what
+- Identify what needs healing and who you want to forgive.

-- Consider joining a support group or seeing a counselor
+- Join a support group or see a counselor.

-- Acknowledge your emotions about the harm done to you and how they affect your behavior, and work to release them
+- Acknowledge your emotions about the harm done to you, recognize how those emotions affect your behavior, and work to release them.

-- Move away from your role as victim and release the control and power the offending person and situation have had in your life
+- Release the control and power that the offending person and situation have had in your life.

 What happens if I can't forgive someone?

-Forgiveness can be challenging, especially if the person who's hurt you doesn't admit wrong.
+Forgiveness can be hard, especially if the person who hurt you doesn't admit wrongdoing.
 If you find yourself stuck:

 - Practice empathy.
 Try seeing the situation from the other person's point of view.

-- Ask yourself why he or she would behave in such a way.
+- Ask yourself about the circumstances that may have led the other person to behave in such a way.
 Perhaps you would have reacted similarly if you faced the same situation.

-- Reflect on times you've hurt others and on those who've forgiven you.
+- Reflect on times when others have forgiven you.

-- Be aware that forgiveness is a process, and even small hurts may need to be revisited and forgiven over and over again.
+- Be aware that forgiveness is a process.
+Even small hurts may need to be revisited and forgiven again and again.

 Does forgiveness guarantee reconciliation?

-If the hurtful event involved someone whose relationship you otherwise value, forgiveness can lead to reconciliation.
-This isn't always the case, however.
+If the hurtful event involved someone whose relationship you value, forgiveness may lead to reconciliation.
+But that isn't always the case.

 Reconciliation might be impossible if the offender has died or is unwilling to communicate with you.
 In other cases, reconciliation might not be appropriate.
 Still, forgiveness is possible — even if reconciliation isn't.